 3. Remove Nuts From Pipes

-Remove the pipe-connecting nuts from the pipe nipples at the top of the unit using a wrench.
+Use a wrench to remove the pipe-connecting nuts from the pipe nipples at the top of the unit.

 4. Apply Teflon Tape

 Fasten Teflon tape or another joint compound to the heat traps, then insert them into the hot and cold pipes.
 If your heat traps are color-coded, remember — red for hot and blue for cold.

 5. Tighten and Finish

 Grab the pipe wrench and tighten the nuts.

 Do not apply the wrench to the thread, only to the steel body.

 Turn the power back on and you should be ready to go.